bm98/FS20_HudBar/README.md

-# MSFS HudBar V 0.40.0.36
+# MSFS HudBar V 0.41.0.37

 ### Display essential Information as Bar or Tile at any side of the primary screen or as Window anywhere you like

-* Displays essential aircraft and flight information as Bar or Tile
+* Displays more than 70 essential aircraft and flight information items as Bar, Tile or Window
 * Supports 1 and 2 engine aircrafts (Prop/Engine RPM, FuelFlow for each)
 * Provides 5 different content profiles which are fully configurable
-* The pilot can directly activate Autopilot commands
+* The pilot can directly activate Autopilot and other commands
 * Auto Elevator Trim on a click
+* Saves FLT backup file
+* Records the flight as KML and Json data file
 * Bottom/Top Bars work best with wide screen monitors